 Translation is considered to be a challenging profession because mistakes can jeopardize the whole career of translators.

 Mistakes that are committed in the legal and certified translation are no joke.
 As certified documents are both signed and stamped by “professional” certified translators, they indicate that everything in that document is one hundred percent true and accurate.
 That is why spotting a mistake can lead to devastating consequences.

 Hereafter are the two most important consequences:

 If clients ever find mistakes in the translation, the translator might be negatively affected as the reputation is jeopardized.
 Consequently, jeopardizing one’s reputation means loss of clients and reliability.
 Therefore, the entire career of translators will be harmed and negatively affected.

-When it comes to certified translation, if individuals find mistakes in the final outcome, translators can be sued.
-Plaintiffs might claim that translators have intentionally omitted or added important and crucial information to harm the concerned party.
+When it comes to certified translation, if individuals find mistakes in the outcome, translators can be sued.
+Plaintiffs might claim that translators have intentionally omitted or added crucial information to harm the concerned party.
 Also, certified translators can be accused of falsifying the translation.
 This is considered to be illegal and translators can be prosecuted.